 Within the context of faith, a personal relationship with the Lord is best developed in prayer.
-The religious sister exhibits the importance of setting aside time for private prayer, meditation and Scripture.
+The religious men and women exhibit the importance of setting aside time for private prayer, meditation and Scripture.

 To facilitate personal prayer, the College provides the main chapel and small private chapels with particular devotional and ethnic themes for places of solitude.
-Tranquility weekends, where College activities are curtailed, also give the religious sister additional time for prayer or spiritual reading.
-Quiet time in the evening is also encouraged in the sisters' residence for prayerful environment.
-The campus ground is also a tranquil sanctuary where she can encounter God in nature.
+Tranquility weekends, where College activities are curtailed, also give the religious men and women additional time for prayer or spiritual reading.
+Quiet time in the evening is also encouraged in their residence for prayerful environment.
+The campus ground is also a tranquil sanctuary where they can encounter God in nature.
 Further prayer resources are available through the library and in the various chapels on campus.

-A religious sister who sees the importance of personal prayer in her life will set aside regular times in her daily schedule where she can encounter the Lord in reflection or Sacred Scripture.
-She uses the various chapels, opportunities for prayer times and spiritual readings provided by the College.
+Religious men and women who see the importance of personal prayer in their life will set aside regular times in their daily schedule where they can encounter the Lord in reflection or Sacred Scripture.
+They use the various chapels, opportunities for prayer times and spiritual readings provided by the College.

-The Formation Director assesses a religious sister's personal prayer by asking about her satisfaction with the nature and quality of her prayer life.
+The Formation Director assesses religious men and women's personal prayer by asking about their satisfaction with the nature and quality of their prayer life.